wenext-limited/pr-agent/docs/docs/tools/improve.md

     - Keep each file relatively short, under 800 lines, since:
         - AI models may not process effectively very long documents
         - Long files tend to contain generic guidelines already known to AI
+        - Maximum multiple file accumulated content is limited to 2000 lines.
     - Use pattern-based structure rather than simple bullet points for better clarity

 ???- tip "Example of a best practices file"